Introduction

 5. Access to financing: evaluation criteria have evolved

-How to anticipate it Financial and non-financial data must be structured in a usable and auditable format, regardless of any fundraising project.
+How to anticipate it Financial and non-financial data must be structured in a usable and auditable format, independent of any fundraising project.
 Investor presentations must be based on verifiable data and concrete demonstrations of risk management.
 The quality of governance remains the primary criterion examined during due diligence.

 Find the complete international analysis from Moore Global: Resilience is key in a world of turmoil